abrady/Vulk/README.md

   * We take the TBN matrix that transforms any vector from tangent to world space, give it to the fragment shader, and transform the sampled normal from tangent space to world space using the TBN matrix; the normal is then in the same space as the other lighting variables.
   * We take the inverse of the TBN matrix that transforms any vector from world space to tangent space, and use this matrix to transform not the normal, but the other relevant lighting variables to tangent space; the normal is then again in the same space as the other lighting variables. - this is better because we can do this in vertex space and then use the interpolated values.
 * <https://github.com/KHeresy/openxr-simple-example> : integrate with OpenXR
-* probably need schematized json files at some point. is thrift too heavyweight?
+* probably need schematized json files at some point. flatbuffers looks like the winner based on some quick research

 # Log